Space dock: Star Trek

 A third type of space dock was seen occasionally in The Next Generation and following series.
 This type of dock had a large command pod at the top, with arms underneath that could house a starship.
 The Enterprise-D was refitted and repaired in such a dock following combat with the Borg in 2367.
+A CGI variation appeared in the final season of Star Trek: Picard and was severely damaged by the sustained attack of a Borg-assimilated Federation fleet in the show's final episode.
+It survived the attack, though, and was rebuilt.

 Babylon 5

 Dock facilities were occasionally seen on the Babylon 5 television series and movies.
 In the Babylon 5 universe, the space docks were structures deployed outside the station when larger ships were in need of repair.
-The Babylon-station itself effectively served as a Space dock with internal docking facilities for freighters, personal transport vessels and its own complement of fighter-craft designated to protect the station.
+The Babylon 5 station itself effectively served as a space dock with internal docking facilities for freighters, personal transport vessels, and its own complement of fighter-craft designated to protect the station.

 During the events of the movie A Call to Arms, the Excalibur and the Victory were shown in the dry dock facilities in which they were constructed.
 The dock was destroyed by the Drakh following their attack on Earth, which would halt the construction of further Victory class destroyers until the facilities could be rebuilt.